ddoherty03/gem_docs/README.md

 The `docs:headers` task also turns off evaluation of shell code blocks since these will often be such things as demonstrating the shell commands to install the gem, etc. Of course, you can override this for particular code blocks.

-Those headers are in fact what I am using in this `README`, and here is how they work:
+Those headers are in fact what I am using in this `README`, and here is how they work.

+<a id="org1377ed6"></a>

+### Output Tables

+You can build table for `org` to display in the output by returning an array of arrays, which org-mode renders as a table in the output.
+You can add an hline to the output table by simply adding `nil` to the outer array where you want the hline to occur.

 ```ruby
 result = []